-Canuck Place volunteers assist in bereavement/outreach, office reception, practical support such as kitchen and housekeeping, transportation, gardening, outdoor maintenance, the school room and library, and special events.
+Canuck Place volunteers assist in bereavement/outreach, office reception, practical support such as kitchen and housekeeping, transportation, gardening and outdoor maintenance, the school room and library, and special events.

-We also have family and peer volunteers who provide companionship children and families may be missing while away from their home environment.
-Family volunteers receive 30 hours of hospice training.
+We also have family and peer volunteers who provide companionship for children and families who may be missing their home environment.

 Note: Peer volunteers must be at least 16 years old and provide social and recreational support to the children in the hospice.

 Volunteers in the hospice work shifts of typically four hours each, between the hours of 9:00 am and 9:00 pm, seven days a week, every day of the year.

 Volunteers working at special events work shifts as needed.